jadecobra/python_tdd_exercises/source/how_to/calculator.rst

     def add(x, y):
         return x + y

-  and the terminal shows passing tests, increasing my confidence in the ``add`` function
+  and the terminal shows passing tests which increases my confidence in the ``add`` function

   .. code-block:: python